If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 That I am not paralyzed with my sickness.

-I'm not uh uh what's what's defeated here.
+I'm not defeated here.

-As I said, I hate to be redundant here, but sometimes it's necessary.
+People trying to make up, or not make up, come up with answers that they can understand because the result, as I said, I hate to be redundant here, but sometimes it's necessary.

 All these pundits.

-Boy, what a smart guy.
+All these pundits, boy, what a smart guy.

 Wow, nobody predicted this.

-This guy's well, why didn't we predict it?
+This guy's, well, why didn't we predict it?

 It's because we're constrained by the law.